JulianCataldo/astro-content/README.md

       // Make TS happy with all absolute paths
       // "/*": ["./*"]

-      // Or more specifically for your Astro Content base "/content": ["./content"]
+      // Or more specifically for your Astro Content base helpers "/content": ["./content"]
     }
   }